 - Building a meaningful relationship with the stepchildren.

-New stepparents must realize that close relationships built on trust don’t happen in just a day or two.
+New stepparents must realize that close relationships built on trust don’t develop instantly.
 Children of divorced parents may feel they have been deserted or that their parents divorced because of them.
 These feelings can create a whirlwind of emotions—some of which may not be healthy.

 A stepparent who attempts to buy his way into the lives of children or to just be a buddy is likely in for a painful surprise.
 Children, especially teens, can sniff out hypocrisy or disingenuous compliments a mile away.

-By contrast, children who get to know a potential stepparent prior to the marriage generally feel less pressure and may thus be able to more easily accept the new relationship when it actually occurs.
-If stepchildren know that their new stepparent genuinely cares for them, it will be easier for them to accept and admire the new parent in their lives.
+By contrast, children who get to know a potential stepparent before the marriage generally feel less pressure and may thus be able to more easily accept the new relationship when it occurs.
+If stepchildren know that their new stepparent genuinely cares for them, it will be easier for them to accept the new parent in their lives.

 Of course, circumstances vary and every child has his or her own personality and concerns.
 Some children readily accept the new family, while others take longer to adapt.